hkalmans/hkalmans/README.md

 - 👀 I’m interested in making models for cool protein designs
 - 🌱 I’m currently learning some deep learning papers and a bunch of abstract algebra and real analysis lol
 - 📫 How to reach me email me at lastnamehudson@gmail.com
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I got this super cool rhino-weighted stuffed animal recently, and he's super.
+- ⚡ Fun fact: I got this super cool rhino-weighted stuffed animal recently, and he's amazing.

 <!---
 hkalmans/hkalmans is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.